borisdj/CsCodeGenerator/README.md

 ## How to use it
 Following is first example of ComplexNumber class and then creating its ClassModel for writing to Complex.cs
 There are 2 option to configure it:
 -one is using Fluent methods (A)
--and other with pure classes and properties (B).
+-and other with pure classes and properties (B)

 Class we want to generate:
 ````csharp